 Say you own an eatery and you accept cryptocurrencies as payment.
-Now you have received cryptocoin for the lunch from one of your customers, say he gave you 1 litecoin which at the time of the writing valued at $53.46 – cost for your lunch service.
+Now you have received crypto from one of your customers, and say he gave you 1 litecoin, which at the time was valued at $53.46.
 The next day you check and the value of a litecoin now is $47, so the value of the coin has depreciated the very next day and now you are facing loss.

-In another scenario, you have gone for that lunch and have paid in litecoin.
+In another scenario, you paid for your lunch in litecoin.
 The value at that time was $53.47 but the next day it went up and now that litecoin is worth $58.
 So it is a loss for you but definitely a gain for the eatery owner.
 How do you feel?

 This volatility of cryptocurrencies are ever present, and though this characteristic of price volatility is very much suited for investors and traders, this is not something you as a consumer, buyer, seller or businessman would appreciate.
 The price or value of our general cryptocurrencies vary so much, ranging from 5% to 10% within 24 hours, and often even a 20%-30% change in price is not impossible.
 This huge swings in price have led critics to consider cryptocurrencies more of a speculative investment than fiat currencies.

 It is clear that the general cryptocurrencies are not fit for business.
-We need something which is worth the same every time, every day, and that is where the stablecoin comes in – a price-stable cryptocurrency which can be reliably used as a medium of exchange just like the fiat peers yet benefitting from the blockchain technology.
+We need something which is worth the same every time, every day, and that is where stablecoins come in – a price-stable cryptocurrency which can be reliably used as a medium of exchange just like their fiat peers, yet benefitting from the blockchain technology.

-Before we discuss any further on the importance of stablecoin in the crypto ecosystem, we think it would be apt for you to check the three types of stablecoins and consider their merits and demerits.
+Before we discuss further on the importance of stablecoins in the crypto ecosystem, we think it would be apt for you to check the three types of stablecoins and consider their merits and demerits.

-As mentioned earlier, stablecoin is not tied to any central authority and that is because it should be global in nature so that no one can control its supply.
-There are generally two popular models that stablecoin follows based on their asses-backing choices, i.e. on what and how the stablecoins are dependent on.
+As mentioned earlier, stablecoins are not tied to any central authority and that is because it should be global in nature so that no one can control its supply.
+There are generally two popular models that stablecoins follow based on their asses-backing choices, i.e. on what and how the stablecoins are dependent on.
 Below we have discussed three distinctive types.

 So a user has to deposit that asset and get the stablecoin.
 The asset stays in the bank and whenever he or she feels like liquidating his or her stablecoin, you destroy the stablecoin and wire the equivalent USD (or other assets) of original purchase value to that user.

-- Offer 100% stability in price since the reserve is in fiat or other real assets
+- Offers 100% stability in price since the reserve is in fiat or other real assets

 - Very simple method